300 Pasteur Drive, Palo Alto, CA 94304

-Welcome!
-I am a PhD student at UC San Diego, working in machine learning.
-I am advised by Yoav Freund, and received my M.S. in Computer Science from UCSD in spring 2013.
-My current research interests include developing semi-supervised algorithms to combine ensembles of predictors, and studying sequential processes and learning.
+I recently completed my PhD at UC San Diego in machine learning, where I was advised by Yoav Freund.
+During my PhD, I developed semi-supervised algorithms to combine ensembles of predictors, and also worked on sequential processes and learning algorithms.